-Creating a single record from multiple records in SAS is to take transform a data set having one observation per subject and converting it to a data set with many observations per subject.
+Creating a single record from multiple records in SAS is to transform a data set with one observation per subject and convert it to a data set with many observations per subject.

 Why is this required?

-It is easier to perform analysis when all the information per subject is in a single observation.
-For, example generating a frequency distribution of the data.
+It is easier to analyse when all the information per subject is in a single observation, for example, generating a frequency distribution of the data.

 In this post, I will demonstrate how to restructure your data sets using the DATA step.